 Coasting out from Oklahoma City, urban backdrop dissipates into country, light pollution fades.
-Signs of civilization thin and gradually drop out, but one cabin sits perched on the high point of an eighty-acre plot, half a mile from the Canadian River’s red-stained waters.
-As a child, the owner listened to his parents speculate on what an ideal spot for a home the site would make–and now that’s what it’s become.
-On waves of Bluestem Prairie, at the point where nature reclaims dominion, Canadian River Cabin is the end of the road.
+Signs of civilization thin and nearly drop out, but among the turbines, half a mile from the Canadian River’s red-stained waters, a cabin sits perched on the high point of an eighty-acre plot.
+As a child, the owner listened to his parents speculate on what an ideal spot for a home the site would make, and now that’s what it’s become.
+On waves of Bluestem Prairie, where nature reclaims dominion, Canadian River Cabin is the end of the road.

 Contractor: RJ Designs

 Structural: Obelisk Engineering

 Photography: Leonid Furmansky